Meonako/go-logger/README.md

     ErrorPrefix: "-",
   })

-  logger.Init() // This will required when LogToFile = true
+  logger.Init() // This will required when LogToFile = true.
+  // UPDATE: If you pass "true" to LogToFile whether NewSettings or Settings.Set(true, ...), it will call automatically so you don't have to.
 }

 func main() {